 THIS DOCUMENT IS IMPORTANT AND REQUIRES YOUR IMMEDIATE ATTENTION.
 If you are in any doubt as to what action to take, you should consult your stockbroker, bank manager, solicitor, accountant or other appropriate independent professional advisor authorised under the Financial Services and Markets Act 2000 immediately if you are in the United Kingdom or, if not, another appropriately authorised financial adviser.
-If you have sold or otherwise transferred all your shares in Allianz Technology Trust PLC, please forward this document and the accompanying Form of Proxy to the purchaser or transferee or to the person through whom the sale or transferee.
+If you have sold or otherwise transferred all your shares in Allianz Technology Trust PLC, please forward this document and the accompanying Form of Proxy to the purchaser or transferee or to the person through whom the sale or transfer was effected, for transmission to the purchaser or transferee.

-Notice is hereby given that the Annual General Meeting ('AGM') of Allianz Technology Trust PLC (the 'Company') will be held at Grocers' Hall, Princes Street, London, EC2R 8AD on Wednesday 24 April 2024 at 2.30pm for the following purposes:
+Notice is hereby given that the Annual General Meeting (AGM) of Allianz Technology Trust PLC (the 'Company') will be held at Stationers' Hall, Ave Maria Lane, London, EC4M 7DD on Wednesday 23 April 2025 at 2.30pm for the following purposes:

 The AGM will be held in person and voting will be conducted on a poll.
 However, shareholders will be able to view and listen to a live webcast of the AGM and submit questions to the meeting electronically.
 Those attending virtually will not be able to vote for the purposes of the business transacted at the AGM and are therefore encouraged to vote ahead of the meeting.
-Instructions on how to join the meeting virtually are contained on page 79.
+Instructions on how to join the meeting virtually are contained on page 76.